jonahgoldsaito/aphrodite-figma-plugin/README.md

-# Figma to Aphrodite ouput
+# Figma Dev Mode to Aphrodite
+@jonahgoldsaito

 Super basic experiment at the moment :)